x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/use-mail-protection-reports.md

 ## Reports are now available in the Security & Compliance Center

-If you were viewing mail protection reports in the Exchange Admin Center, they've been updated, improved, and moved to the Security & Compliance Center.
+If you were viewing mail protection reports in the Exchange admin center, they've been updated, improved, and moved to the Security & Compliance Center.

 To get to the Security & Compliance Center, visit [https://protection.office.com](https://protection.office.com), and sign in using your work or school account.